Characterizing Datasets for LLM-based Requirements Engineering: A Systematic Mapping Study

-\textbf{Screening procedure.} The two first authors independently screened the original set of studies to assess inclusion and exclusion criteria.
+\textbf{Screening procedure.} After study search, merge and deduplication, two authors of this study independently screened the original set of studies to assess inclusion and exclusion criteria.
 Each author reviewed a different subset of studies.
 To ensure consistency, both authors jointly inspected a random sample comprising 10\% of the studies, calculating inter-rater agreement.
 The resulting Cohen's kappa was 0.87, indicating almost perfect agreement.
 Disagreements were discussed and resolved before full screening.